royragsdale/s83/README.md

 [info] Success
 ```

-7. Assuming you added your key to your configuration you can check out your great
+6. Assuming you added your key to your configuration you can check out your great
 work with a simple `get` which will fetch all of your configured/followed boards.
 ```
 $ ./s83 get
 ```

-At this point the client only fetches the raw boards, so you can list/view them
+At this point the client only fetches the raw boards.
+You can list/view them
-however is convenient:
+however is most convenient:
 ```
 $ ls ~/.config/s83/data/default/*
 $ cat ~/.config/s83/data/default/*